 Dr Amy Borsuk is a theatre scholar, editor, critic and dramaturg.

-Amy completed her PhD in Drama at Queen Mary in 2020.
 Her research critiques the emerging practice of being ‘radical’ in the UK Shakespeare theatre industry.
 She examines how the term is used to describe performance and commercial practices, from Shakespeare’s Globe’s changing practices, to the industry-wide strategies for gender and racial equity through casting, to the RSC’s recent tech-driven turn.